Jeopardy!: Hosts

 Jennings took over hosting when production resumed on November 30, 2020; his six weeks of episodes aired between January 11 and February 19, 2021.
-The season went on to be completed by additional guest hosts, namely the aforementioned Richards; news personalities Katie Couric, Bill Whitaker, Savannah Guthrie, Sanjay Gupta, Anderson Cooper, George Stephanopoulos, and Robin Roberts; athlete Aaron Rodgers; talk show host Mehmet Oz; actress Mayim Bialik; former children's show host LeVar Burton; business journalist David Faber; and sportscaster Joe Buck.
+The season went on to be completed by additional guest hosts, namely the aforementioned Richards; news personalities Katie Couric, Bill Whitaker, Savannah Guthrie, Sanjay Gupta, Anderson Cooper, George Stephanopoulos, and Robin Roberts; athlete Aaron Rodgers; talk show host Mehmet Oz; actress Mayim Bialik; actor LeVar Burton; business journalist David Faber; and sportscaster Joe Buck.
 In addition, the 2021 Tournament of Champions was hosted by Buzzy Cohen, winner of the 2017 tournament.

 On August 11, 2021, it was announced that Richards would succeed Trebek as host of the daily show and Bialik would host Jeopardy! primetime specials and spin-offs.
 On August 20, following a report from The Ringer exposing controversial remarks made on his podcast in the past, resurfaced controversies from Richards's time on The Price Is Right, and accusations of self-dealing regarding his executive producer position, Richards stepped down as host after taping only one week of episodes.
 Richards's five episodes as host aired in September 2021.
 Bialik and Jennings then alternated hosting the show through the 2021–2022 season.
 Bialik also hosted the season's various tournaments and primetime specials.